-- \ Less than 1%. - (1) All percentages have been determined as of May 3, 2006 in accordance with Rule 13d-3 under the Exchange Act.
+- Less than 1%. - (1) All percentages have been determined as of May 3, 2006 in accordance with Rule 13d-3 under the Exchange Act.
 For purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any shares of Common Stock which such person has the right to acquire within 60 days after May 3, 2006.
 For purposes of computing the percentage of outstanding shares of Common Stock held by each person or group of persons named above, any security which such person or persons has or have the right to acquire within 60 days after May 3, 2006 is deemed to be outstanding, but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person.
-As of May 3, 2006, a total of 38,273,775 shares of Common Stock were issued and outstanding. - (2) Includes vested options to purchase 51,000 shares.
+As of May 3, 2006, a total of shares of Common Stock were issued and outstanding. - (2) Includes vested options to purchase 51,000 shares.
 Excludes unvested options to purchase 33,000 shares. - (3) Includes vested options to purchase 691,114 shares.
 Excludes unvested options to purchase 250,000 shares. - (4) Includes vested options to purchase 21,750 shares.
 Excludes unvested options to purchase 25,250 shares. - (5) Includes vested options to purchase 79,590 shares.
 Excludes unvested options to purchase 40,000 shares. - (6) Includes vested options to purchase 30,375 shares.
 Excludes unvested options to purchase 18,125 shares. - (7) Includes vested options to purchase 133,974 shares.
-Excludes unvested options to purchase 25,000 shares. - (8) Includes 2,342,553 shares of Common Stock owned by Willis Stein & Partners II, L.P., 149,856 shares of Common Stock owned by Willis Stein & Partners Dutch, L.P., 1,273,652 shares of Common Stock owned by Willis Stein & Partners III, L.P., 37,265 shares of Common Stock owned by Willis Stein & Partners III-B, L.P., and 10,732 shares of Common Stock owned by Willis Stein & Partners III-C, L.P.
-Daniel H. Blumenthal is a Managing Partner of Willis Stein & Partners Management II, L.P., which is the general partner of Willis Stein & Partners III, L.P. and Willis Stein & Partners Dutch, L.P. and a Managing Partner of Willis Stein & Partners
+Excludes unvested options to purchase 25,000 shares. - (8) Includes shares of Common Stock owned by Willis Stein & Partners II, L.P., Dutch, L.P., shares of Common Stock owned by Willis Stein & Partners III, L.P., Partners Dutch

-Management III, L.P., which is the general partner of Willis Stein & Partners Management III, L.P., which is the general partner of each of Willis Stein & Partners III, L.P., which is the general partner of each of Willis Stein & Partners III, L.P., which is the general partner of each of Willis Stein & Partners III, L.P., which is the general partner of each of Willis Stein & Partners III-C, L.P.
-Consequently, Mr. Blumenthal may be deemed to beneficially own all of the shares held by Willis Stein & Partners II, L.P., Willis Stein & Partners Dutch, L.P., Willis Stein & Partners Dutch, L.P., Willis Stein & Partners III-C, L.P.
-Because Mr. Blumenthal does not, acting alone, have voting or dispositive authority over shares held by such entities, he disclaims beneficial ownership of such shares.

-- (9) Includes vested options to purchase 21,000 shares.
+- III-A, L.P., shares of Common Stock owned by Willis Stein & Partners III-B, L.P., and shares of Common Stock owned by Willis Stein & Partners III-C, L.P.
+Daniel H. Blumenthal is a Managing Partner of Willis Stein & Partners Management II, L.P., which is the general partner of Willis Stein & Partners III, L.P. and Willis Stein & Partners Dutch, L.P. and a Managing Partner of Willis Stein & Partners Management III, L.P., which is the general partner of Willis Stein & Partners Management III, L.P., which is the general partner of each of Willis Stein & Partners Management III, L.P., which is the general partner of each of Willis Stein & Partners III, L.P., willis Stein & Partners Dutch III-B, L.P. and Willis Stein & Partners III-C, L.P.
+Consequently, Mr. Blumenthal may be deemed to beneficially own all of the shares held by Willis Stein & Partners II, L.P., Willis Stein & Partners Dutch III-B, L.P. and Willis Stein & Partners Dutch - (9) Includes vested options to purchase 21,000 shares.
 Excludes unvested options to purchase 27,000 shares. - (10) Includes vested options to purchase 51,000 shares.
 Excludes unvested options to purchase 27,000 shares. - (11) Includes vested options to purchase 52,930 shares.
 Excludes unvested options to purchase 27,000 shares. - (12) Includes vested options to purchase 45,000 shares.
 Excludes unvested options to purchase 27,000 shares. - (13) Includes vested options to purchase 39,000 shares.
 Excludes unvested options to purchase 27,000 shares.